tc39/notes/meetings/2021-12/dec-14.md

 JRL: This is super easy because there are essentially no changes.
 We reached the stage 3 criteria since the last meeting for Array `groupBy` and `groupByMap`.
 We have spec text.
 That's been pushed out, reviewers have all approved and editors have all approved - except one change that's currently in flight, but it's an editorial change to the methods.

-JRL: The only discussion point which needs to be brought up is, Jordan brought up a groupByMap naming issue.
+JRL: The only discussion point which needs to be brought up is, JHD brought up a groupByMap naming issue.
 Essentially.
 He's equating flatMap meaning `map` followed by `flat` and if that would be confusing for people who see groupByMap as map followed by groupBy, or groupBy into a  map output.
 I'm not super sold on it.
 I think it's okay to have groupByMap return a map.
 But that's the only discussion point we have - and then I can ask for stage 3.

 JHD: Yeah, I just want to make sure we discussed this.
 So yeah, I mean it's a relatively minor issue.
-The polyfill that I already made would have to be renamed so it's not like - this will cause friction for me to rename it anyway, but I still wanted to bring it up.
+The polyfill that I already made would have to be renamed so this will cause friction for me to rename it anyway, but I still wanted to bring it up.
 The other thing is - it's kind of unfortunate, right?
-We have this naming conflict between mapping and a Map and it seems - I don't really have a better suggestion for the name, but it seems like not a great name for the groups, where the groups are maps instead of objects.
+We have this naming conflict between mapping and a Map and it seems - I don't really have a better suggestion for the name, but it seems like not a great name for the groups, where the groups are Maps instead of Objects.
 Before stage 3 is the time to discuss it.
 So I wanted to bring it up before the advancement.

 YSV: So, I do see you're saying, Jordan.
 So actually, when I initially read groupByMap, I thought we were grouping by a mapped key.
 So, I do, see what you're saying there.
 The suggestion I can make is that we can also take this to an issue and give conditional acceptance to this.
 We could rename both of these because groupBy and groupByMap work.
 Well together we can have `groupToMap`, which indicates the direction.
 What kind of object it might return: it's not very pretty, but it could also be grouped to objects and group to map.
 That's not very pretty, but those are two suggestions.